 Please someone tell me that my old taste buds will return…

 I just came across this great post on Mama Eve Blog.
-It really struck home my feeling when reading all the differing advice on what you should and shouldn’t eat during pregnancy.
+It really struck home my feelings when reading all the differing advice on what you should and shouldn’t eat during pregnancy.